MFYalcin/Java/README.md

 # Java

-- Some important work done in Java at Undergraduate of Electrical Engineering Program.
+- Some important work done in Java as an Undergraduate in an Electrical Engineering Program.